U.S. House Republicans try long-shot strategy to avoid shutdown | Politics

 U.S. House Republicans try long-shot strategy to avoid shutdown

+McCarthy said he hopes that would give him leeway to advance a stop-gap funding bill to keep the government running through Oct.
+31. Some hard-right Republicans have balked at that idea.
+"I still believe if you shut down, we are in a weaker position.
+You need the time to fund the government while you pass all the appropriations bills," he said, adding that he thought the main focus of the overall spending fight should be new immigration controls on the border.

 If Congress does not agree on spending levels, many government activities, from financial oversight to civil litigation, would be curtailed.
 The House Rules Committee is scheduled to meet at 1 p.m.
-(1700 GMT) to consider the four bills, which would fund the military, foreign affairs, homeland security and agriculture for the full fiscal year.
+(1700 GMT) to consider the four bills, which would fund the military, homeland security, agriculture programs, the State Department and other foreign operations for the full fiscal year.

-Votes by the full House are unlikely, as many lawmakers have departed for the weekend.
-The White House has asked Congress to pass a stopgap spending bill to buy time for further negotiations, but some hardline Republicans have balked at that idea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)